 g.
 Goose bumps are created when a small muscle pulls at the base of a hair raising the hair and producing a small dimple (arrector pili muscle).
 In mammals with fur it can help with defense to make an animal look bigger (your cat arching its back and raising its fur; when you sense danger or are cold the “hair on the back of your neck stands up” is the saying).
 Likewise birds use the same mechanism to fluff up their feathers to trap air to help with warming.
 In humans the goose bumps are vestigial activations but still might help slightly with increased sensation.
 They sure don’t make you warmer or bigger looking.

 h.
 The vertebrate eye is poorly "engineered".
 The retina is inverted due to evolution compared to eyes that are not inverted.
 Notice the diagrams below.
 The vertebrate eye on the left has the light sensing cells not only pointing away from the incoming light but light needs to go through multiple layers of tissue before it even reaches the photoreceptors (see eye comparison diagrams below).
-This would be like placing a radio antenna or TV dish in front of a dense forest, degrading the signals before they reach the antenna or dish.
+This would be like placing a radio antenna or TV dish in front of a dense forest, degrading the signals before they reach the antenna or even then pointing the dish away from the signal!
 There's a reason we put antennas on roofs with unobstructed views of the sky.
 The octopus eye on the right does not have this limitation; the rods and cones are logically placed so they receive light directly and don't produce a blind spot the brain must create an estimated image of.